 Mayer Brown is a distinctively global law firm, uniquely positioned to advise the world's leading companies and financial institutions on their most complex deals and disputes.
 With extensive reach across four continents, we are the only integrated law firm in the world with approximately 200 lawyers in each of the world's three largest financial centers-New York, London and Hong Kong-the backbone of the global economy.
 We have deep experience in high-stakes litigation and complex transactions across industry sectors, including our signature strength, the global financial services industry.
 Our diverse teams of lawyers are recognized by our clients as strategic partners with deep commercial instincts and a commitment to creatively anticipating their needs and delivering excellence in everything we do.
-Our "one-firm" culture-seamless and integrated across all practices and -ensures that our clients receive the best of our knowledge and experience. regions-
+Our "one-firm" culture-seamless and integrated across all practices and regions-ensures that our clients receive the best of our knowledge and experience.
+Please visit mayerbrown.com for comprehensive contact information for all Mayer Brown offices.
+Mayer Brown is a global services provider comprising associated legal practices that are separate entities, including Mayer Brown LLP (Illinois, USA), Mayer Brown International LLP (England & Wales), Mayer Brown (a Hong Kong partnership) and Tauil & Chequer Advogados (a Brazilian law partnership) and non-legal service providers, which provide consultancy services (collectively, the "Mayer Brown Practices").
+The Mayer Brown Practices are established in various jurisdictions and may be a legal person or a partnership.
+PK Wong & Nair LLC ("PKWN") is the constituent Singapore law practice of our licensed joint law venture in Singapore, Mayer Brown PK Wong & Nair Pte.
+Ltd. Details of the individual Mayer Brown Practices and PKWN can be found in the Legal Notices section of our website. © 2023 Mayer Brown.
+All rights reserved.
+Attorney Advertising.
+Prior results do not guarantee a similar outcome.